fenxu/azure-powershell-docs-prod/azure/ServiceFabric/v3.1/Send-ServiceFabricServiceHealthReport.md

 ```

 ### -ServiceName
-Name of the concerned service.
+Specifies the Uniform Resource Identifier (URI) of a Service Fabric service.

 ```yaml
 Type: Uri